Ashb87/Ms4-island-furniture/README.md

  2. Next to the green **Gitpod** button, click on **CODE.**
  3. Click on **Download Zip.**
  4. Once dowloaded, you can extract the zip file's contents and save to a desktop and run the website locally.

+ ### Running the server locally
+To run and view the project for development purposes, DEBUG needs to be set to true in `seetings.py`.
+This will help determine any bugs or errors found by django in the code.
+Then when wanting to view the site you will need to type `python3 manage.py runserver` in the terminal.
+This will allow you open the port 8000 and view the site.
+When the server is stopped the site will no longer be running.

 ## Heroku